surge-synthesizer/surge/README.md

 * Install [Visual Studio 2017, 2019, or later (version 15.5 or newer)](https://visualstudio.microsoft.com/downloads/)
      * When installing Visual Studio, make sure to include CLI tools and CMake, which are included in 'Optional CLI support' and 'Toolset for desktop' install bundles.
+  This is normally as simple as going to Visual Studio Installer and installing 'Desktop development with C++' from the 'Workloads' tab.

 ## macOS